 Born 23 April 1853 in Dalton, Mass., Crane was the son of Zenas Marshall Crane, a paper manufacturer and owner of Crane and Company, and Louise Fanny Laflin.
 He attended public schools in Dalton, the Wesleyan Academy (later Wilbraham Academy) in Wilbraham, Mass., and the Williston Seminary in Easthampton, Mass.

-In 1870 he left school to work as a rag picker in one of the Crane and Company paper mills.
+In 1870, he left school to work as a rag picker in one of the Crane and Company paper mills.
 Trying to learn all aspects of his family's business, he worked his way up to sales in the late 1870s and then to management in the early 1880s.
-In 1880, he married Mary Benner, who died in 1884 giving birth to their only child, Winthrop Murray Crane II.
+In 1880, he married Mary Benner, who gave birth to their son Winthrop Murray Crane II in 1881, and then died in 1884 during the birth of their second child, who also didn't survive.
 After his father's death in 1887, Crane took over the family finances, increasing the family's wealth by investing in enterprises such as American Telephone and Telegraph Company, Boston Albany Railroads, Otis Elevator Company, and Western Union.

 Crane died in 1920 at the age of 67.

 The Winthrop Murray Crane photograph collection contains 105 photographs in two volumes (one disbound), one box of loose photographs, and one box of oversize photographs.
 The majority of the photographs were taken between 1880 and 1920.

 The first volume (disbound) contains photographs of London street scenes and attractions, ca. 1880-1890.
 The second volume contains a series of photographs of Winthrop Murray Crane and others participating in an unidentified outdoor ceremony in Framingham, Mass.